atuoni/general_timer/README.md

 # General Timer Project
 ## About
 This is a repository with a microcontroller firmware of a timer device.
-It was build using a Microchip PIC12F675 microcontroller.
+It was built using a Microchip PIC12F675 microcontroller.
 The code was written in C language and was used the MPLABX to compile and build the program.
 The code comments is in portuguese language.

 ## How it works